Suppliers

 2. Transparency, cooperation and participation

-2.2 Upon request of DTAG, the Partner is obliged to provide information about the processes established in its company for human rights due diligence and, on request, must in particular answer self-assessment questionnaires completely and truthfully by submitting corresponding documents.
+2.2 Upon request of DTAG, the Partner is obliged to provide information about the processes established in its company for human rights due diligence and, on request, must in particular answer self-assessment questionnaires completely and truthfully by submitting corresponding documents, if a risk is identified as part of the risk analysis carried out by DTAG.

-2.4 The Partner allows DTAG to use the information obtained in accordance with these DTST 36 in the context of requests for information addressed to DTAG or other self-assessments relating to the processes established at DTAG for human rights due diligence, without prejudice to any confidentiality obligations on a need-to-know basis.
+2.5 The Partner allows DTAG to use the information obtained in accordance with these DTST 36/03 in the context of requests for information addressed to DTAG or other self-assessments on a need-to-know basis.

-2.6 At the request of DTAG, the Partner undertakes to participate in trainings and further courses on the human rights standards and expectations of DTAG and will confirm its participation to DTAG upon request by providing appropriate documentation.
+2.7 At the request of DTAG, the Partner undertakes to participate in trainings and further courses on the human rights standards and expectations of DTAG and will confirm its participation to DTAG upon request by providing appropriate documentation.
+The Contracting Parties shall find an appropriate agreement on the costs in individual cases.

-2.7 The Partner must pass on information received from DTAG on the accessibility, responsibility and on the implementation of a complaints procedure to its employees in a suitable manner.
-The complaints procedure must be accessible to employees while maintaining confidentiality of identity and effective protection against disadvantage.
+2.8 The Partner undertakes to pass on information received from DTAG on the accessibility, responsibility and on the implementation of DTAG’s complaints procedure “SpeakUp!” for reporting human rights and environmental risks as well as violations of human rights or environmental obligations to its employees in a suitable manner and efforts for it to be passed on to the downstream supply chain.
+If the Partner passes on corresponding information to its employees, the Partner must ensure that the complaints procedure is accessible to employees while maintaining confidentiality of identity and effective protection against disadvantage.
 Unless notified by DTAG about a complaints procedure, the Partner itself is responsible for setting up an effective complaints mechanism at enterprise level for individuals and communities whose human rights may be negatively impacted.

 3. Inspection and auditing